 Hi, I’m Patricia!

 I’ve enjoyed traveling and would like to share my experiences with you.
 I am the kind of person that doesn’t like to sit still.
 I love the ocean and the water but I can’t stand more than an hour on a beach.
 I’ve traveled to over a dozen countries and over a dozen national parks.
-I think that many people find travel intimidating or expensive and I want to show that, with a little planning, you can just as easily go to Asia or Europe as the Caribbean without roughing it or spending a fortune.
+I think that many people find travel intimidating or expensive and I want to show that, with a little planning, you can just as easily go to plan a world adventure as a beach holiday without roughing it or spending a fortune.

 Where I’ve been so far